shaharbr/Bracha_et_al_2024/README.md

 2. DNA sequences used for the constructs described in the manuscript
 3. All raw microscopy files and metadata
 5. Intrinsic disorder profiles of all tested GRA16 fusion proteins, calculated using: https://iupred2a.elte.hu

+Thanks to Moran Neuhof for critical review of the code for analyzing the kinetics of T. godnii infection and protein delivery